shijimasoft/steamat/README.md

 ## ⚡️ How to run it
 <hr>

-*Rename your binary file in "steamat" (or compile the source code with "cargo build --release") first*
+*Rename your binary file in "steamat" (or compile the source code with `cargo build --release`) first*

 ```
 *On Linux*